technicalaudio.com/techmecca/pendulum service

 Meter lamps used on older pendulum gear are incandescent bulbs that burn out - Pendulum note HERE - the original 6x24mm Festoon lamps are AC122 type 12V, 1.2Watt.
 There is also a higher voltage (24-26V) lamp that is dimmer (because it's running on half its rated voltage) but lasts a lot longer called an AC360... both of these plus the Sifam AL29 meters are available at IMS.
 When I have units in for service I offer up an LED conversion which involves making a little sculpture with some LED's and a resistor that I solder in where the old Festoon bulb went... at some point I may make a video of that... but don't hold your breath.

-IF you have an SPS-1 or HZ10 with a lot of intermittent cutting in and out, bangs and pops, EQ sections sounding weird or some controls not doing what you expect - it's repairable but could be a costly repair - mostly due to cost of BTO controls.
+IF you have an SPS-1 or HZ10 with a lot of intermittent cutting in and out, bangs and pops, EQ sections sounding weird or some controls not doing what you expect - it's repairable but it could be a costly repair - mostly due to cost of BTO controls.

 HZ10 and HZ10SE units are not as deep in the rack and weigh less ... and the controls are a different series and cost less so... the flex problem does happen in HZ units but not as much it seems ... and the controls are available so don't have to resort to high cost semi-custom parts